Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Numerical Results

-We first draw the $V$-$V'$ phase diagram.
-The calculation result is shown in Fig. \ref{Fig:PDG}. $V'^C$ indicates the value of $V'$ at which ZGS to TMI phase transition occurs when SOC is absent. $V'^D$ is defined as the value of $V'$ at which the Onsager phase factor $\gamma$ without SOC becomes $0.25$, as described below. \editage{ In Fig. \ref{Fig:PDG}, it can be observed that the CO state appears in $V>0.12$ and $V'<V'^{\rm CO}$ (upper-left region).
-However, with the increase in $V'$, the TMI state is stabilized above $V'>V'^{\rm CO}$ and $V'>V'^{\rm C}$ or $V'^{\rm D}$.
-This indicates that $V'$ plays a significant role in stabilizing the TMI state.
-As indicated in the list of Coulomb interactions in Fig. \ref{Fig:2Dnetwork}, $V'/V$ is expected to be large in $\alpha$-(BETS)$_2$I$_3$.
-This tendency favors the realization of the TMI state. }
+We first draw the $V$-$V'$ phase diagram with SOC.
+The calculation result is shown in Fig. \ref{Fig:PDG_with_SOC} (a).
+When SOC is considered, the interaction-induced QSH \tb{insulating phase} is stabilized at $V'>0$ and $V<0.12$.
+This indicates that $V'$ plays a significant role in stabilizing the interaction-induced QSH \tb{insulating phase} in $\alpha$-(BETS)$_2$I$_3$, as already suggested in studies for the honeycomb lattice model \cite{Raghu, Rachel}.
+As indicated in the list of static effective direct integrals evaluated by RESPACK \cite{Nakamura} in Table \ref{tab:TransWeff}, $V'/V$ is expected to be large in $\alpha$-(BETS)$_2$I$_3$.
+This tendency favors the realization of the interaction-induced QSH insulating phase.
+The horizontal stripe charge ordered insulating phase \cite{Seo2000} appears in $V>0.12$ and $V'<V'^{\rm CO}$ (upper-left region).
+However, the charge ordered insulating phase is not realistic in $\alpha$-(BETS)$_2$I$_3$ because inversion symmetry breaking has not been observed by the synchrotron X-ray diffraction experiment \cite{KitouSawaTsumuraya}.
+The TI state caused only by the SOC contribution appears at $V'=0$ and $V<0.12$.